• Skip to primary navigation

 Why Make Crockpot Stuffing?

-Now that we’ve gotten that little snafu sorted out, let’s get back to the subject: making stuffing in a slow cooker.
-Each time I make this, I’m more and more convinced it is THE WAY to go.
+Each time I make this recipe, I’m more and more convinced it is THE WAY to go.
 Here’s why:

-• Turkeys are BIG.
-Right?
+• Frees up valuable oven space.
+Turkeys are BIG, right?
 They take up tons of space in the oven.
-So until I have that dream kitchen with six ovens (ha!), I want to free up that valuable oven space for the bird and other delicious sides.
+So until you have that dream kitchen with six ovens (ha!), it’s helpful to have a little extra room for the bird and other delicious sides.

-• Have you ever had dry, hard stuffing?
+• Moist and perfect stuffing every time.
+Have you ever had dry, hard stuffing?
 Ick.
 What a waste of calories.
-In the slow cooker, you’ll end up with super moist and perfect stuffing every time!
+In the slow cooker, the stuffing never dries out.

 • End time is flexible.
 Timing is harder to screw up when you’re using a slow cooker.
 So if your turkey isn’t quite ready yet (and we’ve all been there), no worries!
 The stuffing will be just fine.
 You can take that little worry right off the plate.

-• The huge bonus is that once you get the stuffing in the crockpot, you can completely forget about it for six or more hours and focus on other parts of the big dinner, not to mention your lovely family and friends.
+• It’s hands off (fix it and forget it).
+The huge bonus is that once you get the stuffing in the crockpot, you can completely forget about it for six or more hours and focus on other parts of the big dinner, not to mention your lovely family and friends.

+Not making dinner this year?
 If you’ve been invited to someone else’s home for dinner, offer to bring a crockpot of stuffing!
-It’s so easy to transport and is ready whenever your host is.
+It’s so easy to unplug and carry it with you.
+It will be ready whenever your host is.
 They’ll be so relieved that they don’t have to squeeze one more dish into their oven.

 What You’ll Need